eitherway/lollidisplay/README.md

 Feel free to use this project as an inspiration for your own ESP Project.
 Be aware that I coded this as a side project, so the Code Quality is not outstanding.

+To disable or enable the various sensors, please see `include/secrets.example.h`

 ## Wiring / Pins Used

 ### I2C Sensors, Display: Light Sensor, SHT30, SGP30, HP303B